cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Channel lifecycle management

-By default, channels are owned by the creating port, meaning only the module bound to that port can inspect, close, or send on the channel.
-A port can create any number of channels.
+By default, channels are owned by the creating port, meaning only the module bound to that port MAY inspect, close, or send on the channel.
+A module MAY create any number of channels utilising the same port.

 `chanOpenInit` tries to start the handshake to create a new channel with the provided options, failing if the connection is not found or the options are invalid.